pmlopes/minpsp/readme.txt

 0.9.6
 * Updated the dev environment to build under Windows Vista
 * Updated binutils to 2.18 (for better integration with gcc 4.3.x)
+* removed the patch that defines long as 64bit back to 32bit.
+This can lead to faster code but breaks old compiled libraries
+* Disabled CDT-5.0.x bug fix.

 0.9.5
 * Start to port the project also for OpenSolaris 2009.06 (vanilla).